MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

     ![VMM ExtensionsImage/VMM-Extensions.png)

 6. You can add a Virtual Port Profile and choose a Port Classification for Host Management on this page if you want but it is not required.
-Click **Next** when youâ€™re finished.
+Click **Next** when you’re finished.

 7. Create a new Uplink Port Profile directly from the Logical Switch wizard.
 Click **Add** and select **New Uplink Port Profile** from the drop down menu.